-However, we’ve seen more people get interested in Plan N in recent years too.
+In recent years, we’ve also seen a growing interest in Plan N too.
 Plan N offers lower premiums if you are willing to do a bit of cost-sharing.
 Unlike Plan F or G though, Plan N does not cover excess charges.
 You’ll want to read up on this and understand what that means before enrolling.

 Medicare publishes a booklet each year that includes this Medicare Supplements Plans comparison chart.
 The Medigap comparison chart allows you to see Medicare supplement plans side by side.
 The 2017 Medigap comparison chart below shows you exactly which benefits each plan covers.